Blue and white pottery: 14th-century development

+Jingdezhen white porcelain cup and stand, Southern Song dynasty.
+Cleveland Museum of Art.

 In the early 20th century, the development of the classic blue and white Jingdezhen ware porcelain was dated to the early Ming period, but consensus now agrees that these wares began to be made around 1300–1320, and were fully developed by the mid-century, as shown by the David Vases dated 1351, which are cornerstones for this chronology.
-There are still those arguing that early pieces are mis-dated, and in fact go back to the Southern Song, but most scholars continue to reject this view.
+There are still those arguing that early pieces are mis-dated, and in fact go back to the Southern Song.
+Still, most scholars continue to reject this view.

-In the early 14th century, mass-production of fine, translucent, blue and white porcelain started at Jingdezhen, sometimes called the porcelain capital of China.
+In the early 14th century, mass production of fine, translucent, blue and white porcelain started at Jingdezhen, sometimes called the porcelain capital of China.
 This development was due to the combination of Chinese techniques and Islamic trade.
 The new ware was made possible by the export of cobalt from Persia (called Huihui qing, 回回青, "Islamic blue" or "Muslim blue"), combined with the translucent white quality of Chinese porcelain, derived from kaolin.
 Cobalt was so prized that manufacturers in Jingdezhen considered cobalt a precious commodity with about twice the value of gold.
 Motifs also draw inspiration from Islamic decorations.
 A large portion of these blue-and-white wares were then shipped to Southwest-Asian markets through the Muslim traders based in Guangzhou.

-Chinese blue and white porcelain was once-fired: after the porcelain body was dried, decorated with refined cobalt-blue pigment mixed with water and applied using a brush, it was coated with a clear glaze and fired at high temperature.
+Chinese blue and white porcelain was once-fired: after the porcelain body was dried, it was decorated with refined cobalt-blue pigment mixed with water and applied using a brush.
+It was then coated with a clear glaze and fired at a high temperature.
 From the 16th century, local sources of cobalt blue started to be developed, although Persian cobalt remained the most expensive.
 Production of blue and white wares has continued at Jingdezhen to this day.
 Blue and white porcelain made at Jingdezhen probably reached the height of its technical excellence during the reign of the Kangxi Emperor of the Qing dynasty (r.
 1661–1722).

 Evolution of Chinese blue and white ware

 14th century

 The true development of Chinese blue and white ware started with the first half of the 14th century, when it progressively replaced the centuries-long tradition of (normally) unpainted bluish-white southern Chinese porcelain, or Qingbai, as well as Ding ware from the north.
 The best, and quickly the main production was in Jingdezhen porcelain from Jiangxi Province.
-There was already a considerable tradition of painted Chinese ceramics, mainly represented at that time by the popular stoneware Cizhou ware, but this was not used by the court.
+There was already a considerable tradition of painted Chinese ceramics, mainly represented at that time by the popular stoneware Cizhou ware, but that was not used by the court.
 For the first time in centuries the new blue and white appealed to the taste of the Mongol rulers of China.

 Blue and white ware also began making its appearance in Japan, where it was known as sometsuke.
 Various forms and decorations were highly influenced by China, but later developed its own forms and styles.